 Free checklist with 27 racquet recommendations

-Racquet Specification Chart Based on Skill Level
+Racquet Specification Table Based on Skill Level

 Here is a chart that shows tennis racquet specifications for tennis players of different skill levels.
-This will give you a quick idea of what specs to look for in your new racquet.

 Racquet Specifications | Beginner Players Only | Intermediate & Some Beginner | Advanced & Some Intermediate |